drand/website/docs/operator/drand-cli.md

    drand [global options] command [command options] [arguments...]

 VERSION:
-   0.0.0
+   2.0.7-testnet

 COMMANDS:
-   start  Start the drand daemon. stop   Stop the drand daemon.
+   dkg               Commands for interacting with the DKG start             Start the drand daemon. stop              Stop the drand daemon.

-   share             Launch a sharing protocol. load              Launch a sharing protocol from filesystem follow            follow and store a randomness chain generate-keypair  Generate the longterm keypair (drand.private, drand.public) for this node, and load it on the drand daemon if it is up and running.
+   share             The old command for running DKGs; this has been removed load              Launch a sharing protocol from filesystem sync              sync your local randomness chain with other nodes and validate your local beacon chain.
+To follow a remote node, it requires the use of the 'follow' flag. generate-keypair  Generate the longterm keypair (drand.private, drand.public) for this node, and load it on the drand daemon if it is up and running.

-   get  get allows for public information retrieval from a remote drand node.

    util              Multiple commands of utility functions, such as reseting a state, checking the connection of a peer... show              local information retrieval about the node's cryptographic material.
-Show prints the information about the collective public key (drand.cokey), the group details (group.toml), the long-term private key (drand.private), the long-term public key (drand.public), or the private key share (drand.share), respectively.
+Show prints the information about the collective public key, the group details (group.toml),the long-term public key (drand.public), respectively.

    help, h           Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --verbose       If set, verbosity is at the debug level (default: false) --folder value  Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/<username>/.drand")
+   --verbose       If set, verbosity is at the debug level (default: false) [$DRAND_VERBOSE] --folder value  Folder to keep all drand cryptographic information, with absolute path. (default: "/Users/1337user/.drand") [$DRAND_FOLDER]
    --help, -h      show help (default: false) --version, -v   print the version (default: false)
 ```

 The `help` command can be used for subcommands as well, for example `drand help generate-keypair`.
 If you prefer, you can